ariebesehl/JuicyGUI/ReadMe.md

-GUI-Library for use with SDL2.0
+GUI-Library for SDL2.0, written in C++